 - Divide large plants into several sections.
-Each section should have 2-3 buds and a good root section.
+Ensure 2-3 buds and a good root section on each section.

 - Replant the original plant back at the same height as it was when you started.

 - If the new section must be stored for a day or two, be sure to keep it moist.
-Roots should not be allowed to dry out.
+Do not allow roots to dry out.

 - Plant the new rhubarb section in a sunny location with fertile, well-drained soil.
 The section should be planted at the original height or place the buds 1.5″ – 2″ below the soil surface.
 Water with a mixture containing a root stimulant like Earl May Plant Start.
 Adding a good layer of shredded bark will help retain moisture during the summer months.

 - For best results, new plants should not be harvested until the third season.
-In the third season, harvesting for 4 – 6 weeks until mid-June is recommended.
+In the third season, harvest for 4 – 6 weeks until mid-June.

 Visit your local Earl May Garden Center for more information on Rhubarb.